cyberaide/bookmanager-service/manual.md

    * Windows 10 Pro or Edu: Under shared drives please make sure your local drives are checked
    * <img src="https://docs.docker.com/docker-for-windows/images/settings-shared-drives.png" alt="alt text" width="500" height="400">
-   * Mac: Under file sharing please make sure your local drives are added.
+   * Mac: Under file sharing please make sure your local drives are added
    * <img src="https://docs.docker.com/v17.12/docker-for-mac/images/menu/d4m-menu-prefs-fileshare.png" alt="alt text" width="500" height="400">

 3. For Windows users, if you do not have Git you will need to install it